 - Thermal burns during plaster hardening

 Traction prevents patients mobilising, causing additional muscle wasting and weakness.
-Other complications include:
+Other complications of traction include:

 Further reading & references

 - Hernandez R, Do T, Critchlow C et al; Patient-related risk factors for fracture-healing complications in the United Kingdom General Practice Research Database, Acta Orthopaedica.
 Dec 2012; 83(6): 653–660

 - Strauss EJ, Petrucelli G, Bong M, et al; Blisters associated with lower-extremity fracture: results of a prospective treatment protocol.
 J Orthop Trauma.
 2006 Oct;20(9):618-22.